Burkina Faso civil servants protest wage cuts | Africanews

 Burkina Faso

+A protest by public sector workers with support from private employees in the Burkinabe capital of Ouagadougou, Saturday

-Public sector workers in Burkina Faso on Saturday protested against a new tax imposed on allowances and bonuses for civil servants.
+The workers were opposing the imposition of a new tax on allowances and bonuses for civil servants.

-With support from private employees, they undertook a peaceful demonstration in the Burkinabe capital of Ouagadougou.
+we have demanded, purely and simply, not only the withdrawal of the implementation of the IUTS on premiums and allowances for workers, whether public, semi-public or private, but also the immediate reimbursement of the cuts that have been made."

-“We have demanded, purely and simply, not only the withdrawal of the implementation of the IUTS on premiums and allowances for workers, whether public, semi-public or private, but also the immediate reimbursement of the cuts that have been made”, Bassolma Bazie, spokesperson for the Workers of Burkina trade union said.
+Bassolma Bazie, spokesperson for Workers of Burkina trade union said, “we have demanded, purely and simply, not only the withdrawal of the implementation of the IUTS on premiums and allowances for workers, whether public, semi-public or private, but also the immediate reimbursement of the cuts that have been made.”

 President Roch Marc Christian Kaboré, who has been in power since 2015, is struggling to implement his National Economic and Social Development Plan.
-The plan aims to substantially reduce poverty in the West African nation.
+The plan aims to substantially reduce poverty.

 His government has failed to secure the 28 billion euros needed to fund it.
-The fight against terrorism is putting a considerable strain on resources of the Sahelian nation and impeding development.
+The fight against terrorism is straining resources of the Sahelian nation.

 AFP